PythonCharmers/CoursePreparation/what_to_expect.md

 - solutions to the exercises as Python code
 - individual chapters as *Jupyter* notebooks
 - cheat sheets
-- reference documentation on Pytohn and the 3rd-party packages covered in the course
+- reference documentation on Python and the 3rd-party packages covered in the course
 - sample datasets

 ### Post-course assistance

-We are happy to offer answers to questions in the weeks following the training course, to ensure that you can make progress immediately with using Python for real work.
+We are happy to offer answers to questions after the training course, to ensure that you can make progress immediately with using Python for real work.

 We also offer formal consulting for direction and support with code and team architecture, building web services and data analytics tools, and providing further customised training in specific tools.

 ### Certificate of completion